WendyOkoli/Hosting-a-Static-Website-using-Cloudfront-and-S3-Bucket-private-/README.md

 ![Edit Bucket Policy](/Images/Image15.png)

-- Edit the bucket policy using the codes below and replace _mybucket_name_ to your bucket name
+- Edit the bucket policy using the codes below and replace _mybucket_name_ with your bucket name

 ```
 {